-Mets beat Yankees 4-2 in Subway Series opener
+Angels earn emotional 9-4 win in Texas after Skaggs’ death

-NEW YORK (AP) — Michael Conforto hit a two-run double that snapped an eighth-inning tie and lifted the New York Mets over the Yankees 4-2 Tuesday night in their Subway Series opener at Citi Field.
+NEW YORK (AP) — Michael Conforto hit a two-run double that snapped an eighth-inning tie and lifted the Mets over the Yankees in their Subway Series opener at Citi Field.

 J.D.
 Davis homered and delivered a tying double to help the Mets rally in the eighth for the second consecutive game.

 The Yankees did not hit a home run for the first time in 32 games, ending their record streak.

-The Yankees had their five-game winning streak stopped and lost for only the second time in their past 15.
+They had their five-game winning streak stopped and lost for only the second time in their past 15.

 Seth Lugo (4-2) worked a hitless eighth and Edwin Díaz got three outs to earn his 18th save in 22 attempts.